DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/epilogue.md

 [He should be among three remaining hero.]

-For both Kay and Rinne these words were shocking.
+For both Kai and Rinne these words were shocking.

 _I though it was us who fell under this [unusual phenomena]_

 _And both me and Rinne just appeared in different world._

 But if they'd believe Vanessa's words.
-Then it was actually reverse, and the world itself fall under this unusual phenomena, while Kay and Rinne were able to escape it.
+Then it was actually reverse, and the world itself fall under this unusual phenomena, while Kai and Rinne were able to escape it.
 If that's the case then how should they resolve this problem?
 Obviously by finding ringleader behind alternation of the world.
 At the present moment, they had no leads, other than Vanessa's words.

-"Kay, Rinne."
+"Kai, Rinne."

 Jeanne picked up her pace.
 As if in order to move apart from her bodyguard Fairin.